V ~ Born 3:42 am, April 16th, 2011

 Dr. F and I thought that perhaps if they took a nice night walk in the neighborhood I could join to film them, and the birthing will shift and pick up some pace.

 It was a beautiful, almost full moon night, and besides some very expressive birds in the area, the neighborhood was silent.
-Mom, Dad and little dog walked swiftly and stopped on occasion for a surge.
+Mom, Dad, and the little dog walked swiftly and stopped on occasion for a surge.

 She paced up and down stairways, did some lunges on the sidewalk, had a surge here and there, and once in a while stopped for the dog to pee.
 About an hour later we headed back home.